lietu/lweamonit/README.md

 For more DejaVu fonts go to http://dejavu-fonts.org/ .

-The software was written with purpose to support multiple different sensors drawn on the image but that support wasn't finished because I got fed up with calculating the pixels as it is.
-Maybe later.
+It should support multiple sensor readings being drawn on the image.

 ## Set up publishing of your generated images